turiPO/virtuosicAI/docs/README.md

 5. Texture - @todo
 6. Instruments - voice amount, voices range, what kind of instrument etc.
 -->
-# Mini project: prior latent space optimization using MusicVAE
+# Research no.1: prior latent space optimization using MusicVAE
 <!-- During the research I explored various generation models and focus on two topics. -->
 ## Introduction
 Optimizing a model is an important task in the field of DL, it can be for better quiality purposes or for converting a model to do a more specific task.
 In case of music generation, many models can generate good quality music but without a way to produce a specific genre.